Tallassee, Alabama: Mills

 "The Houses on King Street, numbered 1, 3, and 5, today occupied by Ray Carr, Houston Blount, and Frazier Elliot, were built about 1863 for the families of the confederate officers in charge of the armory and those in charge of the mill."
 The Mount Vernon Mill in Tallassee was completely destroyed by a fire on May 5, 2016.

 "The Tallassee National Guard Company served in World War I, and a community library was established in 1921.
 During WWII, the mills received awards of excellence from the U.S. Army for production of war materials."

-"The "long bell" has been rung in Tallassee at 4:30 a.m. every day except Sunday since Barnett's time except for six months period in 1948 during which the bell tower was being repaired.
-Visitors who are unacquainted with Tallassee custom are sometimes startled by being awakened by the sound of the bell.
-They are sure there is a fire in town and that this is the alarm bell ringing.
-The bell ringing was really for the mills.
-Thomas Barnett married his cousin Miss Martha MiCou.
-Their sons, Thomas M. Jr. and Nicholas, lived in Tallassee, building homes on the hill above the mill.
-Nicholas Barnett home standing today, known as the George D. Patterson home.
-These families put capital in the mills known as Barnett, Gilmer and Company."